ttrahan/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

 layout: default
 ---

-## Your second chance to complete the Weave-Shippable Challenge!
+## Your Second Chance to Complete the Weave-Shippable Challenge!

 For all of those who didn't have time to participate during re:Invent, you have a second chance!

-In this challenge, you'll set up fully automated deployments of the front-end component for the containerized [Socks Shop eCommerce](https://microservices-demo.github.io/) application, in 30 minutes or less.
+In this challenge, you'll set up fully automated deployments of the front-end component for the microservices-based, containerized [Socks Shop eCommerce](https://microservices-demo.github.io/) application, in 30 minutes or less.